DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPagination/1 Configuration/itemCount.md

 Specifies the total number of items.

 ---
-The number of pages is automatically calculated based on the total number of items, and the number of items that every page displays.
+`itemCount` is calculated by multiplying the number of items per page by the number of pages.